About Us

 • Noise that sometimes disrupts the partner's sleep

 Sometimes, the damage caused by bruxism must be addressed first.
-Any malocclusion, sensitivity, brittle teeth, or TMJ problems should be discussed with Your dentist first to be sure those problems are resolved and that the subsequent cure for bruxism prevents a recurrence of those problems.
-Bruxism itself can easily be cured with a simple mouth guard that is worn during sleep.
-This guard is comfortable and easy to become accustomed to.
+Any malocclusion, sensitivity, brittle teeth, or TMJ problems should be discussed with Your dentist first to be sure those problems are resolved and that the subsequent treatment for bruxism prevents a recurrence of those problems.
+Further damage from bruxism can be prevented with a mouth guard that is worn during sleep.
+This guard is comfortable and easy for most people to wear.
 Contact Us for an appointment to stop the damage caused by bruxism and correct any serious problems.